dojo/widgets/README.md

 ```

 Because each widget is a separate module, when you create a release build of your application, you will only include the widgets that you have explicitly imported.
-This allows us to make sure that the production build of your application only includes the widgets you use and is as small as possible.
+This allows our build tooling ([`dojo cli`](https://github.com/dojo/cli)), to make sure that the production build of your application only includes the widgets you use and is as small as possible.

 ## Features

-- All widgets are supported in all evergreen browsers (IE11+, Chrome, Firefox, Safari) as well as popular mobile browsers (Mobile Safari, Chrome on Android).
+- All widgets are supported in all evergreen browsers (Chrome, Edge, Firefox, IE11+ and Safari) as well as popular mobile browsers (Mobile Safari, Chrome on Android).

 - All widgets support accessibility (`a11y`) out of the box.